ryjen/ryjen.github.io/content/post/ego-evolution.md

 In the last century to today we have seen communication grow with technology.

-Artificial intelligence aims to bring the mass amounts of technological data into something consumable and communicable.

-5g aims to increase the speed of our technological communication.
+Artificial intelligence and 5g seem to promise faster and more consumable data for communication

 ### Combining